attestate/ad/whitepaper.md

 | Stability | Owner controls sales timing | Property can be bought any time |
 | Gaming | Corruption | Some strategic pricing |

-Selling at the self-assessed price immediately can can have bespoke pros and cons depending on what type of asset that policy is applied to.
-But especially the aspect that a sale can happen instantly and without the confirmation of the current owner can create fundamental problems in many asset types, for example
+We can see that considering all aspects, Harberger taxes have the benefit of preventing capturing the assessor.

-[2]:
+However, selling at the self-assessed price immediately can have bespoke pros and cons depending on the type of asset.
+Especially the aspect that a sale can happen instantly and without the confirmation of the current owner can create fundamental problems in many asset markets, for example [2]:

 1. An ENS name that's instantly transferred to a highest bidder can make the old owner lose a lot of money.
-2. A restaurant which had to change its location "overnight" may lose many long-terms customers if their new location is far away.
+2. A restaurant which had to change its location "overnight" may lose many long-terms customers if their new location is too far away.

-But there are also types of assets where a high turn over rate is actually a good thing.
+But there are types of assets where a high turn over rate is actually a good thing.
 There is, for example, no harm done with replacing an online ad of a social media website several times an hour.
 In fact, users might even find it enriching.
-Which is why we see ads, implemented as onchain, depreciating licenses as a well-fitting model for pioneering a first fully-working Harberger tax scheme on Ethereum.
+Which is why we see onchain ads, implemented as depreciating licenses, as a well-fitting model for pioneering a first fully-working Harberger tax scheme on Ethereum.

 ### Onchain Ads as Depreciating Licenses

 In many ways, website real estate is similar to that of inner cities.
 There's only a limited amount of space and visitors' attention is scarce.
+The website's curators are responsible for increasing the ad space's value, not the ad publisher etc..

 We're implementing a Harberger tax mechanims that follows a linear price decay
 function:

 $$